kamir/kstreams-perf-test/README.md

 + Create a cluster profile with our [cluster-profiler spread-sheet](tools/workbook_010_cluster.xlsx)
 + Create a workload profile with our [workload-profiler spread-sheet](tools/workbook_020_kstreams_application.xlsx)
++ Collect background information about the operations context with our [DataOps canvas](tools/data-ops-canvas-TEMPLATE-v3.png)
 + Work on optimizations:
   + tune cluster settings
   + tune application configuration settings